hristina-uzunova/TumorMassEffect/README.md

 - Python 3
 - PyTorch>0.4
 - NVIDIA GPU + CUDA CuDNN
-- MATLAB (Optional, but you will need to write a new edge extraction function)

-## Getting started
-### Instalation
-- Clone this repo
-- Install the requirements

-### Datasets
+## Datasets
 Here we use simple threshhold-based shape-describing deformed and non-deformed versions of images.
 See Folder "images" for examples.
+The dataset-class is defined to process such images.

 ## Citation